 It is important that people are supported to maintain their relationships with family, friends and partners.

 If people were not living together but did have regular face to face contact with their partner, this will clearly be a difficult time for them.
-They may need additional support with their emotional life.
+Depending on their living circumstances, and the circumstances of their partner, they may be able to form a support bubble, and so see each other without the social distancing restrictions.
+If that does not apply they may need additional support with their emotional life.
 People can continue contact via telephone and video calls, and where appropriate be given the privacy to use technology to continue to have an intimate relationship with their partner.
-The adjustments to the social distancing guidance in England from 13 May mean that people can now arrange to meet one person who is not from their household, but they must meet outdoors, and must still remain 2 metres (6 ft) apart.
+The current national lockdown in England means people can only mix with their own household, with those in their support bubbles and – whilst remaining 2 metres apart – with one person from another household for exercise.

 Autistic people and people with learning disabilities are making use, like the rest of the population, of various video call facilities and other ways to keep in touch with friends, colleagues and loved ones, and this should be supported wherever it is what the person wants.
 Learning Disability England have a range of resources for staying in touch and socialising online, including an easy read guide to using WhatsApp Find the system which works best for each person you support.

 But despite everyone’s best efforts, the people you support may experience loneliness as a result of the reduction in face-to-face opportunities to socialise, connect with family, neighbours and friends, and take part in physical activity and everyday cultural and faith experiences.
 They may also experience anxiety about the virus outbreak.
 Some useful resources to support them are

 - Looking after your feelings and your body (Public Health England)